 I received an exciting package in the mail!
 Kennard & Kennard Fabrics sent me some samples of my “Forest Wonders” fabric line for K&K Fabrics.
 It feels great to have the actual fabrics in my hands!!
 The Echidnas and Ants designs were inspired by the echidnas I spotted chasing ants on a trip to Tasmania a few years ago, and an echidna I saw on a bush walk last year near Patonga, NSW.
 The Rose Robin designs were inspired by the rose robins I spotted flitting around the trees on rainforest walks in Tasmania several years ago.
 The Galah birds we have in abundance around my home in Sydney.
 For this fabric range I was inspired by an Australian colour palette, including the earthy tones of red Pindan dust in the Australian outback.
-‘Pindan’ is a name given to the red-soil country of the south-western Kimberley region of Western Australia.
+‘Pindan’ is the name for the red-soil country of the south-western Kimberley region of Western Australia.
 I also chose the deep forest greens of the Australian rainforest.
 I can’t wait to see the collection in my local fabric shops!!
 Kennard and Kennard’s quilting cotton is 100% Cotton and fabric width is 110cm.
 The fabrics are available from KK Fabrics.
-I can’t wait to see what you make with them, and I’m looking forward to sewing up a few things myself.
-Maybe a light summer top or two!
+I can’t wait to see what you make with them.

 My Banksia flowers design